 These are the clauses that determine classification.
 Output purchase obligations requiring the parties to buy all or substantially all production at cost-plus or market-based prices are the strongest indicator of a joint operation.
 Funding obligations requiring the parties to cover operating shortfalls pro rata indicate that the parties bear the obligations for the liabilities, not the vehicle.
 Revenue-sharing clauses that distribute revenue from third-party sales to the parties based on their interest also indicate a joint operation, because the parties are receiving the economic benefits of the assets directly rather than through dividends.

-Conversely, if the arrangement generates revenue from third-party customers, retains its own profits, funds its own operations, and distributes dividends to the parties, the indicators point towards a joint venture.
+Conversely, if the arrangement generates revenue from third-party customers, retains its own profits and funds its own operations, distributing dividends to the parties, the indicators point towards a joint venture.
 The vehicle acts as a standalone business, not an extension of the parties’ own operations.

 Watch for side agreements.
 A shareholders’ agreement may establish a B.V. that looks like a joint venture, while a separate offtake agreement between the B.V. and the parties creates an output purchase obligation that changes the classification entirely.
 Your audit request list should include all agreements between the parties and the arrangement, not only the governing shareholder document.